-2.5.2 Employer Social and Unemployment Insurance Contributions (Contribuții in cadrul bugetului asigurărilor sociale de stat, contributii în cadrul asigurărilor pentru somaj) (tscer ro)
+2.5.2 Employer Social and Unemployment Insurance Contributions (Contribuții in cadrul bugetului asigurărilor sociale de stat, contribuții în cadrul asigurărilor pentru şomaj) (tscer_ro)

-The base for the calculation of social insurance contribution (il tscer base) is the gross employment income - yem.
+The base for the calculation of social insurance contribution (il_tscer_base) is the gross employment income - yem.

-The social insurance contribution base for employers was limited to five national average gross wages multiplied with the number of employees (2015-2016), while for the unemployment contribution there is no upper threshold for the contribution base.
+The social insurance contribution base for employers is limited to five national average gross wages multiplied with the number of employees, while for the unemployment contribution there is no upper threshold for the contribution base.

-The Salary Guarantee Contribution was due only by private employers.
+The Salary Guarantee Contribution is due only by private employers.